 So is Copenhagen Expensive, in Fact?

-Backpacking in Copenhagen and visiting the city on a budget is definitely possible, and, with the right planning, not hard at all.
+Visiting the city on a budget is definitely possible, and, with the right planning, not hard at all.
 Your vacation will be what you make it and the price of a trip depends on you.
 We’ve shown that there are lots of ways you can save money.

 To recap, the five best ways to cut your Copenhagen travel costs are: